rune/rune/README.md

 rune start
 ```

-Then run `rune upload` to upload your game to millions of players! 🥳
+Once your game is working, run `rune upload` to upload your game to millions of players! 🥳

 ## Core API